Top 5 Places to Eat Ōmi Beef in Shiga: A Taste of Japan’s Oldest Wagyu Legacy

 Located near Hikone Castle, Sennaritei Kyara specializes in dry-aged Omi beef cuisine.
 Their menu features intricate course-style Japanese dishes, shabu-shabu, sukiyaki, and steaks, allowing guests to experience the true pleasure of Omi beef in a traditional setting.

 Established in 1870, Restaurant Matsukiya in Otsu City is a long-standing establishment specializing in Omi beef.
 They meticulously select and age their beef at low temperatures to enhance its flavor.
-Diners can enjoy various dishes, including sukiyaki, shabushabu, and steaks, all highlighting the rich taste of Omi beef.
+Diners can enjoy a variety of dishes, including sukiyaki, shabu-shabu, and steaks, all of which showcase the rich taste of Omi beef.

-Let MK Be Your Personal Guide to the Culinary Heart of Shiga
+Let MK Be Your Guide to the Culinary Heart of Shiga

 Ōmi Beef isn’t just a meal—it’s a story passed down through generations, rooted in the soil and soul of Shiga.
 Tasting it connects you to centuries of craftsmanship, to the samurai who once sought its strength, and to the farmers who continue to raise it with care.
 In every bite is a reflection of the region’s rich culture, from the calm shores of Lake Biwa to the historical streets of Hikone and Ōmihachiman.

 But your Shiga journey doesn’t have to stop at the plate.
-Whether it’s exploring the preserved Edo-era canal towns, hiking along ancient pilgrimage trails, or soaking in the beauty of Shiga’s hidden temples and lakeside villages, MK offers seamless access to it all—with grace and ease.
+Whether it’s exploring the preserved Edo-era canal towns, hiking along ancient pilgrimage trails, or soaking in the beauty of Shiga’s hidden temples and lakeside villages, MK offers seamless access to it all with ease and grace.